 Of course, as you gradually increase the amount of rent you can charge, you also make your real estate property a stronger investment and a more attractive target for buyers should you ever choose to sell the property.
 The number one feature investors look at for an existing property is cash flow and if you can gradually inch that cash flow upwards, you can reap a bigger reward should you decide to eventually sell.

 Be More Proactive Than Reactive

-As tenants move in and out of your property, think about updating fixtures both within individual units and in common areas to not only save yourself money by preempting possible problems down the road, but building a more attractive environment that new renters can enjoy (and pay for).
+As tenants move in and out of your property, think about updating fixtures both within individual units and in common areas to not only save yourself money by preempting possible problems down the road but building a more attractive environment that new renters can enjoy (and pay for).
 This proactive approach will leave you in a better situation down the road as you can present a unified, updated appearance to your property instead of a random collection of updated items that were repaired as they broke.

 The concept behind fixer-upper properties is not limited to consumers looking to buy a new home and flip it for profit.
-Publicity and coverage of fixer-upper techniques has never been hotter in the media than it is right now and as a rental property investor, you can take advantage of those same bits of advice and techniques.
+Publicity and coverage of fixer-upper techniques have never been hotter in the media than it is right now and as a rental property investor, you can take advantage of those same bits of advice and techniques.
 Keeping up to date on the ways you can improve your investment is unique.

 For example, you cannot go down to your portfolio manager and perform maintenance on your mutual fund to improve its value.
-Take advantage of the unique nature of an investment and engage in all of the measures you can to gradually improve the cash flow of your real estate investment and the overall worth of your investment.
+Take advantage of the unique nature of investment and engage in all of the measures you can to gradually improve the cash flow of your real estate investment and the overall worth of your investment.